-The summary statistics are presented in Table 1 with maximum of 403 observations and minimum of 388 observations, the variation is due to missing values.
+The summary statistics are presented in Error!
+Reference source not found. with maximum of 403 observations and minimum of 388 observations, the variation is due to missing values.
 Table 2 shows matrix of correlations among variables.
 The variables of interest, namely, financial markets and financial institutions show high correlation with the dependent variable.
 Moreover, financial institutions and financial markets are also highly correlated with each other which indicates that both elements of a financial system may demonstrate complementarity when it comes to their effect on VC fundraising.